Ascension NE Wisconsin Hospital St. Elizabeth PGY1 Pharmacy Residency Program

 Clinical Staff Pharmacist Coverage

-Each resident will staff three weekends in a nine week period on a set rotation in addition to various days throughout the residency year.
-The resident will also staff for one week in late January or early February during our residency interview period.
-The resident will staff two holidays per year.
-The resident may cover up to four unscheduled time off shifts.
-Minimum requirement of 52 staffing days prior to graduation.
+Each resident will staff three weekends in a nine week period on a set rotation in addition to five full weeks and miscellaneous days throughout the residency year.
+The resident will staff up to two holidays per year.
+Minimum requirement of 53 staffing days prior to graduation.

 Each resident is expected to complete a project that contributes to improvement in patient care and/or the medication-use system.
 The resident must identify a change needed to improve patient care and/or the medication-use system, develop a plan for improvement, implement the plan, and evaluate the outcomes.
 Depending on the nature of the project, the resident may be required to complete an IRB submission.
-The resident is required to present the project at the Wisconsin Pharmacy Residency Conference.
+The resident is required to present a project poster at the ASHP Midyear meeting in December and a formal presentation about the project at the Wisconsin Pharmacy Residency Conference in April.
 Each project will have a preceptor advisor.

 Number of Positions:Two PGY1 Pharmacy Residents